 Quick Integration of Live Chatroom

-This tutorial describes how to quickly implement a live chatroom on the Android platform (Java) using RC's IM SDK.
+This tutorial describes how to quickly implement a live chatroom on Android (Java) using RC's IM SDK.

 Prerequisites

-Create a RC developer account and obtain the [App Key].
+Create a RC developer account and obtain an [App Key].

 Step 1: Import the SDK

-Using Gradle in Android Studio, you can add RC's Instant Messaging library (IMLib) as a remote dependency or a local Android library module to your build.
+Using Android Studio's Gradle build system, you can add RC's Instant Messaging library (IMLib) as either a remote dependency or a local Android library module to your build.

-This tutorial demonstrates adding a remote dependency via Gradle.
-Note that the RC Maven repository is used.
+This tutorial demonstrates adding it as a remote dependency.
+Note that you'll need to use RC's Maven repository.

 repositories {